All Books

 by Adam Silvera

-Two strangers connect to live a lifetime on their last day alive.
+Two strangers connect to spend their last day living a lifetime together.

 Key Takeaways